Getting started with Spark

 Set up a communication channel for Spark-Teams interactions

-Ensure that you meet the pre-requisites to setup a Teams communication channel:
+Ensure that you meet the prerequisites to set up a Teams communication channel:

-• Use the Collector Option to gather the UPN for each user in clear text.
+• Use the Collector option to gather the UPN for each user in clear text.
 Refer to the Configuring Collector level anonymization documentation for more information.

-• Configure a Microsoft Entra ID inbound connector for your Microsoft tenant
+• Configure a Microsoft Entra ID inbound connector for your Microsoft tenant.

 Set up a communication channel in Nexthink to enable Spark interaction with MS Teams.